 A maximum of 39 points are available to a driver during a two-race F1 ACADEMY weekend, with 65 points up for grabs during the new three-race format.

-In the Reverse Grid Race, points will be awarded to the top eight classified drivers on a sliding scale of 10 points for the victor, then 8, 6, 5, 4, 3, 2 and 1.
+In the Reverse Grid Race, points are awarded to the top eight classified drivers on a sliding scale of 10 points for the victor, then 8, 6, 5, 4, 3, 2 and 1.

 In each race, one point will also be awarded to the driver who achieves the fastest lap, provided she was in the top eight positions of the final classification of the Reverse Grid Race or the top 10 in the Opening Race and Feature Race.